cpfaff/mspm/README.md

 ![select template](assets/figures/documentation_dialogue_project_template_with_rectangle.png "Select Template")

 The process creates the new folder and the `manage_projects.R` file.
-Finally it open the project management file  and you can directly start from there.
+Finally, it open the project management file  and you can directly start from there.

 ### Create a new project